Perhaps contrary to what you’ve been told, the reality of recycling plastic it that it has many of it’s own problems to consider.

 - It’s certainly not the only solution or the key solution for all the different types of plastic and plastic products that become waste

-- The reality is that most of the plastic we produce and use does not get recycled at this point in time.
+- But, the reality is that most of the plastic we produce and use does not get recycled at this point in time.
 There’s many reasons for this.

 - Based on current systems and the economics of recycling, only a select few types of plastic and plastic products are feasible to recycle.
 Even these plastic types and plastic products have low recycling rates